-However, when I read articles on *why* some choose to do this practice, I could understand their reasoning behind writing down your goals every day:
+However, when I read articles on *why* some choose to do this practice, I could understand their reasoning behind this daily mindset habit.

-- You maintain a sharper focus on what you want to achieve
+- maintain a sharper focus on what they want to achieve

-- You strengthen the alignment between your behavior and goals
+- strengthen the alignment between their behavior and goals

-- You generate more ideas on how you can achieve them
+- generate more ideas on how they can achieve their goals

-- You become more aware of what adjustments you need to make
+- become more aware of what adjustments they need to make

 Just be sure you’re not creating a glorified to-do list.
-The goals to write down every day are your major, long-term objectives.
+The goals you should focus on writing down daily are your major, long-term objectives.

 Also, once you deeply believe in your future success, you don’t need to worry about how you’re going to do it.
 You won’t get caught up in feeling incapable or inexperienced or not skilled enough or smart enough.